 - Sign up for a balance transfer card.
 Consider transferring your balance to a balance transfer credit card that offers a 0 percent intro APR period.
 This gives you time to pay off the balance with no interest—so make sure you have a plan for paying off your balance in full before your intro APR period ends.

 - Pick a credit card with a low APR.
 Be mindful of a card’s different interest rates before you sign up.
 Look for cards that offer a lower than average interest rate, or even an 0 percent introductory APR that lets you avoid interest on purchases for a limited time.

 The bottom line

-Understanding how credit card interest works can help you save money on your credit cards—and it might even help you avoid credit card debt.
-By utilizing grace periods and balance transfers to avoid paying interest on your credit cards, you can reap the benefits of credit card use without getting stuck with high interest charges.
+Credit card interest is applied to your account in different ways: when you carry a balance, are late on payments or request a cash advance.
+Understanding how credit card interest works and when it applies can help you save money and even avoid credit card debt.
+Pick a card with a good APR, utilize grace periods and balance transfers and pay your bill on time (or early) and in full each month so you can reap the benefits of credit card use without getting stuck with high interest charges.